 Provide as much information as you have available.
-We won't cor ntact them before speaking with you First name (or business name): Last name: Relationship to you: (e.g. landlord, lend er, real estate agent) Address: Business name or job title: Liver of the liver Phone number 1: Phone nu umber 2: Email address: Location (for example, name of residential re ental or sales property, public entity, business, or bank): Street address: iki (fisatela joa Koson er kan joa w Apt. or unit: City: State: ZIP: More than one person or busin and contact information when vote that the discrimination where did the discrimination where the we speak with you. me.
-We'll collect their name(s) Provide the name and address of the discrimination occurred.
-Provide as e building, apartment comp much information as you ha olex, or other location where the ave available.
-Location (for example, name of residential re ental or sales property, public entity, k pusiness, or bank): Street address: Apt. or unit: Street address: City: State:
+We won't contact them before speaking with you.
+First name (or business name): Last name: Relationship to you: (e.g. landlord, lender, real estate agent) Address: Business name or job title: Phone number 1: Phone number 2: Email address: Location (for example, name of residential rental or sales property, public entity, business, or bank): Street address: Apt. or unit: State: ZIP: City: More than one person or business discriminated against me.
+We'll collect their name(s) and contact information when we speak with you.
+QUESTION 3 Where did the discrimination happen?
+Provide the name and address of the building, apartment complex, or other location where the discrimination occurred.
+Provide as much information as you have available.
+Location (for example, name of residential rental or sales property, public entity, business, or bank): Street address: Apt or unit:

+State: